tengbian/Algorithm-Part1/Percolation/README.md

 # Percolation

-- TODO: solve the backwash problem, and get 100+ in coursera
+- Calculate the phase changing probability that the system percolates in n-by-n grid